Activities and achievements of The King's English Society

 Our relaunched Facebook page and our new Facebook group which will extend the reach of our website, providing news and information as well as providing a forum for discussion, engagement, education, and entertainment, so increasing interest in good use of the language.

-4. The Queen's English Society Prize for Excellent English: rewarding and exemplifying excellence
+4. The King's English Society Prize for Excellent English: rewarding and exemplifying excellence

 This annual prize for excellent prose has been awarded since 1998, with a winner, runner-up, and usually four other finalists.
 Extracts from these six pieces, with the judges' comments, are published in The Society’s magazine, Quest, and this year will also be published on The Society’s online platforms.